xdl/vlcdrill/readme.md

 # VLC Drill

 Vim interface for controlling VLC over telnet using the `rc` interface.
-(Bit more background available [here](https://xiaodi.li/projects/vlcdrill))
+(Wrote a bit more on the motivation behind the plugin [here](https://xiaodi.li/projects/vlcdrill))

 ![Preview](assets/preview.gif)